-This summary contains a brief description of the transition bonds we may offer by use of this prospectus.
-You will find a more detailed description of the terms of the offering of the transition bonds following this summary and in the prospectus supplement.
+This summary contains a brief description of the transition bonds and applies to all series of transition bonds we may offer by use of this prospectus.
+You may find information relating to a specific series of transition bonds in the prospectus supplement relating to that series.
+You will find a more detailed description of the terms of the offering of the transition bonds following this summary.